marcus-grant/playbook-mycloud/notes.md

 - `PasswordAuthentication`: Is **very important to disable** because otherwise attempts to bypass public key authentication to simple passwords can be made, which is much easier to crack than public keys.
 This setting is rarely allowed, but for easy access to a server before configuring it further.
 - `AllowAgentForwarding`: This one is more optional, it allows local SSH keys to be used on remote systems, making a comprimised server able to connect to other managed servers through the clients accessing it.
 - `AllowTcpForwarding`: This essentially allows tunneling into the network of the server through SSH, which is a useful way to securely bridge networks, but a virtual private server is rarely a good use case for this so increase security by denying it.
-- `MaxAuthTries`: Defines the maxiumum times authentication attempts per connection, so basically each time an SSH client is run, setting this number lower means bots can't brute force as easily.
+- `MaxAuthTries`: Defines the maxiumum times authentication attempts per connection.
+  - This count increases every time someone attempts a new session, so every time ssh is called, authentication is allwed 3 attempts to get it right before the session closes.
+  - Decreasing this makes brute forcing passwords/keys more difficult.
 - `MaxSessions`: How many simultaneous SSH connections are allowed.
 Unless multiple administrators need to acess the server simultaneously.
   - Limits to two connections allows for automation systems like ansible to connect and for a single admin to connect at the same time.
   - Any more allowances makes it harder to detect active intruders.